soulbliss/orange-sell-mvp/considerations.md

 ### Security and Upgrades

 - React, Mongodb, Express and Node are heavily used by the community and have a strong community support, and it seems less likely there will be any other major alternative emerging out, atleast for a few years.

-regularly
-  get a security based patched and upgrades.
+Plus they regularly get security based patched and upgrades.